 The document specifically addresses ccTLD administration and delegation and was developed before the creation of the Country Code Names Supporting organization (ccNSO).
 While it argues that it does not represent a change in policy, it proved controversial with ccTLD managers who viewed it as a unilateral restatement of RFC1591 by ICANN.

-The document assumes that ICANN has implicit authority over IANA policies due to it being the IANA functions operator: a stance that many ccTLD managers took issue with.
+At the heart of the concerns of ccTLD managers was the requirement that all applicants who wished to become a ccTLD manager had to enter into a contractual agreement with ICANN prior to the delegation or re-delegation of the ccTLD.

 The ccNSO later formally rejected the document (arguing in one case that it was "inconsistent with current rules and practices in several areas").
 A similar document produced by IANA two years earlier also ran afoul of ccTLD managers.

-These restatements of RFC1591 (Source A) without full consultation of ccTLD managers was a source of some tension between ICANN and ccTLD managers and serves to highlight the very different relationship between ccTLD managers and gTLD managers when it comes to the IANA functions.
-IANA no longer applies the more controversial elements of ICP-1.
+These restatements of RFC1591 (Source A) without full consultation of ccTLD managers was a source of tension between ICANN and ccTLD managers and serves to highlight the very different relationship between ccTLD managers and gTLD managers when it comes to the IANA functions.
+ICANN no longer applies the more controversial elements of ICP-1.

 Source F: ccNSO Policy Development Process